Star Wars: Ahsoka season 1: Critical response

-The review aggregator website Rotten Tomatoes reported that 85% of 269 critics gave the season a positive review, with an average rating of 7.40 out of 10.
-The website's critical consensus reads, "Elevated by Rosario Dawson's strong performance in the title role and a solid story that balances new and old elements of the Star Wars saga, Ahsoka is a must-watch for fans of the franchise."
-Metacritic, which uses a weighted average, assigned the season a score of 68 out of 100 based on 25 critics, indicating "generally favorable" reviews.
-Critics commonly felt the season was a good entry in the franchise for existing Star Wars fans.
-The performances of Dawson and Stevenson received praise, but other performances were criticized as being "stiff" and the season's slow pacing also received criticism.
+The season received generally positive reviews, with particular praise going to the performances of Dawson and Stevenson.
+The slow pacing received criticism, along with some of the visuals and action sequences.
+On review aggregator Rotten Tomatoes, 85% of 271 critics gave the season a positive review and the average of rated reviews was 7.4 out of 10.
+The critics consensus reads, "Elevated by Rosario Dawson's strong performance in the title role and a solid story that balances new and old elements of the Star Wars saga, Ahsoka is a must-watch for fans of the franchise."
+Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on 25 critics, indicating "generally favorable" reviews.